tabwrangler/tabwrangler/README.md

 ## Usage / Installation

-* Install the extension
+* Install the extension from the Chrome Web Store https://chrome.google.com/extensions/detail/egnjhciaieeiiohknchakcodbpgjnchh
-* Click on the icon next to the URL bar.
+* Click on the icon next to the URL bar
 * Tab Corral
   * Stores tabs which have been auto-closed.
 * Tab Lock